simpligility/maven-training/README.md

 ````

 and then look at [http://localhost:8000] (http://localhost:8000).
 Serving it
 from a local server like that will make sure the speaker notes work.
+(Press "s" to
+show the notes).

 Familiarize yourself with the exercises in the labs folder up front also taking the
 comments inline as well as the speaker notes into account.